OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 ```

-Enter your selection and you will be prompted for a password if required:
-// TODO: add a note saying that the network authentication type will be detected automatically when using this method
+Enter your selection and you will be prompted for a password if required.
+Your network authentication type will be automatically detected in the scan:

 ```
 Selection: 11